-In this blog, Rebecca Harris, Commercial Director at Huble Digital, breaks down the cost of a pillar page - including what it is, why it's important and how you can create one.
+In this blog, we break down the cost of a pillar page - including what it is, why it's important and how you can create one.

 Before we delve into how much a pillar page costs, what is a pillar page?

 A pillar page broadly covers all aspects of a topic that you want to educate your readers on, on one web page.
-Think of it as an in-depth eBook laid out as a web page.
-It flows logically – from introduction to conclusion – and each ‘aspect’ is a segment that talks about part of the topic.
+Think of it as an in-depth eBook laid out like a web page.
+It flows logically – from the introduction to the conclusion – and each ‘aspect’ is a segment that talks about part of the topic.

 Still following?
 Good.
 These segments are search engine optimised and then link to in-depth articles so readers can get more information.
 They are called cluster content.